We're NDIS Registered Provider / Home Care Package Welcome

 Mechanism:

-Acupuncture aims to restore balance by stimulating specific points (acupoints) along these meridians using thin needles.
+The goal of acupuncture is to restore balance by stimulating specific points (acupoints) along these meridians using thin needles.

 Modern Perspective: